 When you get off the plane, there will be some very nice people standing at a a sales kiosk offering SIM cards for tourists.
 Whatever you do, DON’T DO THIS.

 They will sell you a very bad plan for a very high price.
 Like €150-200, rather than the €20-40 you’ll pay TIM.
-They’re good salespeople, but don’t fall for it.
+They’re good salespeople and they’ll even take your phone from you “to make sure the SIM will work,” but don’t fall for it.